boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/angular-with-core.md

 A GitHub link has been provided to [get](https://github.com/boldbi/angular-with-aspnet-core-sample) the sample application, which demonstrates the rendering of a dashboard with a list of dashboards available on your Bold BI server.
 This is followed by steps to create your own embedding application in `Angular`.

 > **NOTE:** The best way to get started would be to read the [Getting Started](/getting-started/embedding-in-your-application/) section of the documentation first.
 The `Getting Started` guide provides you with enough information that you need to know before working on the sample.
-To explore the Angular embedding sample in Bold BI v3.2.16, please refer to this [link](/embedding-options/embedding-sdk/samples/v3.2.16/angular/).
+To explore the Angular embedding sample in Bold BI v3.2.16, please refer to the [Angular with ASP.NET Core](/embedding-options/embedding-sdk/samples/v3.2.16/angular/) for more details.

 ## Prerequisites